mlflow/mlflow/docs/source/R-api.rst

 Log Artifact
 ============

-Logs an specific file or directory as an artifact.
+Log an specific file or directory as an artifact.

 .. code:: r